Ronald Reagan Washington National Airport: Lounges

-There are currently six airport lounges at the airport in all the Terminals.
-There are three American Airlines Admirals Clubs: one near gate C24 in concourse C, one in concourse D near gate D36, and one in Concourse E near gate E47.
-In concourse B there is a Delta Sky Club near gate B15, and a United Club near gate B10.
-In Terminal 1 there is a USO lounge for retired and active military members pre-security.
-Originally scheduled for 2022, an American Express Centurion Lounge is scheduled to open in terminal 2 in 2023 by door 1 on the ticketing level.
-A Capital One lounge is also scheduled to open in 2023.
+There are several airport lounges at the airport.
+There are three American Airlines Admirals Clubs in Terminal 2: one near gate C24 in Concourse C, one in Concourse D near gate D36, and one in Concourse E near gate E47.
+In Terminal 2, Concourse B, there is a Delta Sky Club near gate B15 and a United Club near gate B10.
+In Terminal 1, there is a USO lounge for retired and active military members pre-security.
+Originally scheduled for 2022, an American Express Centurion Lounge is in National Hall by the B Gates, which opened on July 17, 2024.
+The Capital One Landing lounge, a collaboration with chef José Andrés, opened in November 2024 in Terminal 2, Concourse D.

-Project Journey

-MWAA began construction of a new concourse north of Terminal 2 in February 2018 to accommodate 14 new regional jet gates with jetways, bringing the total number of gates at DCA to 60.
-This replaced "Gate 35X," a bus gate formerly used to bring passengers to and from American Eagle flights that used parking spots on the ramp.
-Officially called Project Journey, construction was completed on April 20, 2021.

-In addition, the individual security checkpoints for the four concourses in Terminal 2 were replaced with higher-capacity security checkpoints in two new buildings to the west of National Hall, located next to the two Metro station pedestrian bridges, and in between the two existing arrivals and departures roadways, placing all of National Hall within the secured area of the airport and allowing passengers to walk between concourses without re-clearing security.
-The new checkpoints were opened on November 9, 2021.

 Ground transportation

 The Ronald Reagan Washington National Airport station on the Washington Metro, served by the Yellow and Blue lines, is located on an elevated outdoor platform station adjacent to Terminal 2.
 Two elevated pedestrian walkways connect the station directly to the concourse levels of Terminal 2.
 An underground pedestrian walkway and shuttle services provide access to Terminal 1.

-Metrobus provides service on weekend mornings before the Metro station opens or during any disruptions to regular Metro service.

 Ronald Reagan Washington National Airport is located on the George Washington Memorial Parkway, and connected to U.S. Route 1 by the Airport Viaduct (State Route 233).
 Interstate 395 is just north of the airport, and is also accessible by the G.W.
 Parkway and U.S. Route 1.
 Airport-operated parking garage facilities as well as economy lots are available adjacent to or near the various airport terminals.

 The airport is accessible by bicycle and foot from the Mount Vernon Trail, as well as the sidewalk along the Airport Viaduct (State Route 233), which connects the airport grounds to U.S. Route 1.
 A total of 48 bike parking spots are available across six separate bike racks.
 The airport has a Capital Bikeshare station, making this the first major airport in the United States to have a dock-based bikeshare station.